sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

     .ThenThrows((_, exception) => exception.Should().BeOfType(typeof(ArgumentNullException)));

   // Parameterised tests are supported without awkward attribute-based
   // argument retrieval.
-This is my favourite aspect of FlUnit - and I suspect
+Multiple "each of" clauses can be used to assemble
-  // that anyone who tends toward parameterised tests will enjoy this. public static Test SumOfEvenAndOdd => TestThat
+  // test cases from a Cartesian product. public static Test SumOfEvenAndOdd => TestThat
     .GivenEachOf(() => new[] { 1, 3, 5 })
     .AndEachOf(() => new[] { 2, 4, 6 })